MehrdadSamadishadlou/Intro-to-R/index.md

 ## 5) See the Story: Data Exploration and Visualization

 Now we turn numbers into insights.
-You’ll discover how to visualize relationships, patterns, and trends using R’s visualization tools.
+You’ll discover how to visualize relationships, patterns, and trends using R’s ggplot.
 We’ll explore how color, shape, and layout affect interpretation and how visualization can tell a story about your data.

 <p style="text-align: center"><img width="500" alt="Picture2"
 <img width="4166" height="2291" alt="post" src="https://github.com/user-attachments/assets/0846214b-d960-4a92-a6aa-4afd0e87bb4b" /></p>